humphs078/pands-problem-sheet/README.md

 in line 40 of the code.
 + The .txt file will be stored in the same directory as the task_7_es.py script.

+**Reflection** - The challenge was running the script from the command line with the desired text file being read in as a command line argument.
+This was solved by using sys library and using the sys.argv[1] in a global variable.
+The use of global variables in functions is not encouraged however is justified in this use case.

 [Reference 1](https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python) -
 Last accessed 09/03/2023